maythazinphyo1/Devops_gp1/use-cases/use-case-6.md

 ### Goal in Context

-As an *Department Manager*, I want to produce the report about top 10 populated cities in the world, continent and region so that I can give a report about most populated cities around the world to select the city to open next branch.
+As a *Department Manager*, I want to produce the report about top 10 populated cities in the world, continent and region so that I can give a report about most populated cities around the world to select the city to open next branch.
 ### Scope

 Company.